SMART-NYUAD/Concrete-Wall-Crack-Detection/README.md

 Open **Concrete Wall Crack Detection.ipynb** file, modify the input image name and execute the final code block.

+## Simulation

+The Webot Simulation file used in the paper is in **Webot Simulation** folder.
+Running this simulation on Ubuntu is recommended.
+The controller is written in C.

+## Data Set

-For data set have a folder at root named Data
+For training with own data set, have a folder at root named Data